jobovy/galpy/doc/source/actionAngle.rst

    :scale: 50 %

-``actionAngleTorus`` has additional methods documented on the action-Angle API page for computing Hessians and Jacobians of the transformation between action-angle and configuration space coordinates.
+``actionAngleTorus`` has additional methods documented on the action-angle API page for computing Hessians and Jacobians of the transformation between action-angle and configuration space coordinates.